 Ovulation phase – When the egg cracks

-(Between the 12th and 14th day of the cycle)
+(Between days 12 and 14 of the cycle)

 Luteal phase – Preparation for a possible pregnancy

-Finally, we summarize the most important points.
+In conclusion, we will summarize the most important points.

 The journey of the female cycle is a complex yet understandable process that takes place within us every month.The better we understand it, the better we can support our body and take good care of ourselves in every phase.